ZAMBIA – SOUTH LUANGWA NATIONAL PARK & LOWER ZAMBEZI VALLEY

 Lower Zambezi NP

 From South Luangwa, where we will spend four nights in both Kaingo and Mwamba Camps, we fly to the Lower Zambezi National Park on the banks of the mighty Zambezi River.
-Here we will spend four nights at Chiawa (left & below) or Old Mondoro Camp situated on the banks of the Zambezi.
+Here we will spend three nights at Amanzi Camp situated on the banks of the Zambezi.
 Our activities here will include exploring the wilderness by 4x4 vehicles as well as by boats or canoes on the Zambezi River.
 The Lower Zambezi area is one of the most scenically spectacular wildlife viewing areas in Africa, and the great Zambezi River truly a lifetime experience.
 Great photographic opportunities await you here, either on the river by boat or in the valley & its floodplains by 4x4 or on foot.

 Safari dates